Learning with Unmasked Tokens Drives Stronger Vision Learners: Experiment

-\paragraph{Computational costs.} Our method includes extra computation from forward inference with images, so there is a slight increase in computational demands.
+Our method includes extra computation from forward inference with images, so there is a slight increase in computational demands, as mentioned above.
 However, our method achieves a top-1 accuracy of 83.6\% at 400 epochs, which matches MAE's accuracy at 1600 epochs, despite our significantly shorter GPU wall time.
 Specifically, our method takes 119 hours to complete 400 epochs of training, which is roughly half the training time of MAE's 1600 epochs, which requires 223 hours.